What is Prescriptive Analytics? A Complete Guide

 In airline companies, Prescriptive algorithms adjust the availability of tickets and their prices on the basis of factors like traveller demand, fuel prices, etc. Even hotel booking websites use the same algorithms to determine pricing and sales pitches as per customer preferences.

 Prescriptive Analytics is crucial for route optimization in the Supply Chain industry.
 Logistics companies leverage it to prevent logistical issues like incorrect shipping locations.
 They also rely on these analyses for better route planning at lesser energy consumption while saving time and money.

 Factories can analyze real-time data with Prescriptive Analytics for enhanced inventory and production management.
 This includes predicting market demand, supply, and material requirements to sustain in a volatile market.
 Prescriptive Analysis can also assist in optimizing productive capacity, complying with the delivery schedule, and organizing final assembly lines.
 Such applications highlight how resourceful these analyses can be in Industry 4.0 for business growth.
 Lastly, manufacturers can model prices on various factors like production, storage, and discoveries.
 It even helps identify optimum settings to increase yield while being efficient.

 7) Marketing and Sales

-Since Prescriptive Analytics is more about modeling than experimentation, it is a perfect asset for brands looking to strengthen their Marketing techniques.
+Since the Prescriptive modeling is a mathematical process rather than experimentation, it is a perfect asset for brands looking to strengthen their Marketing techniques.
 It also helps run promotional campaigns and forecast demands with respect to segments’ consumption and customer interests.